At a Glance

 Responsibilities

-- Safeguarding & College Responsibilities – Uphold safeguarding, equality, health & safety standards, participate in training and development, and support college events such as open days and inductions.
+- Statutory & College Responsibilities β Uphold safeguarding, equality, and health & safety standards, participate in training and development, and support college events such as open days and inductions.

 About You

-- Qualifications & Education – Holds or is willing to work towards a Level 2 Learner Support Certificate, with Level 2 qualifications in Maths and English.
+- Qualifications & Education β Holds or is willing to work toward a Level 2 Learner Support Certificate, with Level 2 qualifications in Maths and English.

-- Inclusive – We celebrate differences and diversity, recognising we learn from each other.
+- Inclusive β We celebrate differences and diversity, recognising we can learn from each other.

-- Open and Caring – We care about the wellbeing of staff, students, and the community, building an environment of trust and support.
+- Open and Caring β We care about the wellbeing of our staff, our students, our community and wider society, creating an environment built on trust where we listen, engage with and support each other.

-- Nurturing Education Excellence – We promote educational excellence by delivering programmes that challenge students to achieve their ambitions.
+- Nurturing Education Excellence β We promote educational excellence by delivering programmes that challenge our students to achieve their ambitions.

 #J-18808-Ljbffr